 Primary Sclerosing Cholangitis PSC describes a disease process in which the bile ducts in the liver become inflamed, narrow and prevent bile from flowing properly.
+Primary Sclerosing Cholangitis (PSC) is a rare, chronic, and progressive liver disease where bile ducts within and outside the liver become inflamed, scarred, and narrowed.
+This damage prevents bile from flowing properly, leading to a buildup of bile in the liver and subsequent damage, potentially causing cirrhosis and liver failure.

 The liver produces bile to help digest food in the intestine.
 Bile from liver cells is transported through the bile ducts in the biliary tree, where it then enters the gallbladder.
 When food enters the small intestine, bile helps break down fat into fatty acids so that they can be absorbed and used by the body.
 Bile also helps in the absorption of fat-soluble vitamins (A, D, E & K).